I am writing to ask for your financial support.

-In compliance with the federal government’s extension of social distancing guidelines through April 30, CHM is extending its temporary public closure until further notice, pending regulatory updates.
+In compliance with the State of California and the Santa Clara County Public Health Department’s shelter in place extension, CHM is also extending its temporary public closure until further notice.
 CHM employees will continue to work from a remote, safe location.
 We will continue to update this page with news as it becomes available.

 During this time, we are committed to bringing our community the same great content and resources they’ve come to expect from CHM in digital form.
 Access CHM Activities and Resources.